Jtamedrano/BasicCRM/README.md

 ## About BasicCRM

-A Customer Relation Manager made for salespeople, made by salespeople.
+A Customer Relationship Manager made for salespeople, made by salespeople.

 ## Planned Features